 Individual sling shots or arrows aren’t tracked, instead you have ammo loads.
 As long as you have at least one ammo load remaining you can use your missile weapon.
-On any missile attack you can spend an ammo load to gain one success—you fire a quick volley of your remaining ammo in hopes of hitting your target or you realise you’re down to your last arrow and need to make this one count.
+On any missile attack you can spend an ammo load to gain one success—you fire a quick volley of your remaining ammo in the hope of hitting your target or you realise you’re down to your last arrow and need to make this one count.

 GM: With two successes the hoplita is taking a -2D penalty on her next Action.
 Who’s going next?

 Sarah: I think you know what I’m going to do…

 GM: You succeeded last time so you no longer have a Reach penalty.
 She’ll use her Parry defence of 2 so you still get -2D.

 Parry defence works exactly like Shield defence, except it can only be used for Melee attacks.

 Sarah: 5D and two successes, reduced to one because of my 3 point Wound penalty.
 That’s 6 points of damage.
 How much gets through her armour?

 GM: She’s wearing a full bronze panoply, so none.